1960 Turkish coup d'état: Yassıada trials

 The Minister of the Interior, Namık Gedik, committed suicide while he was detained in the Turkish Military Academy.
 President Celal Bayar, prime minister Adnan Menderes and several other members of the administration were put on trial before a court appointed by the junta on the island Yassıada in the Sea of Marmara.
 The politicians were charged with high treason, misuse of public funds and abrogation of the constitution.

 The tribunals ended with the execution of Minister of Foreign Affairs Fatin Rüştü Zorlu and Minister of Finance Hasan Polatkan on İmralı island on 16 September 1961, and Adnan Menderes on 17 September 1961.
-Celal Bayar was not hanged, but imprisoned on İmralı prison.
+Celal Bayar was not hanged, but imprisoned in İmralı prison.

 Aftermath

 A constitutional referendum was held on 9 July 1961.
 A new constitution was drawn up to replace the one from 1924.
 It was approved by 61.7% of voters, with an 81.0% turnout.

 A month after the execution of Menderes and other members of the Turkish government, general elections were held on 15 October 1961.
 The administrative authority was returned to civilians, but the military continued to dominate the political scene until October 1965. İsmet İnönü held the office of Prime Minister for the third time from 1961 to 1965.
 Turkish Army Colonel Talat Aydemir organised two failed coups d'état in February 1962 and May 1963.
 In the first free elections after the coup, in 1965, Süleyman Demirel was elected and held the office until 1971, when he was removed by a military memorandum.

 The government that was formed after the coup, although it did not last long in power, created a political atmosphere that led to one of the more distinct mass emergences of the left in Turkey's history.
 It is considered a revolution by the People's Liberation Party (HKP) as well as the Patriotic Party (VP).